-Keeping a positive attitude is key, so it’s important to open the door for positive influences in your life.
+Keeping a good attitude is key, so it’s important to open the door for creativity and positive influences in your life.

-A known public speaker Zig Ziglar says that he wakes up every morning, slaps the back of his hand, one hand, then the other, then says out loud “It’s Going to Be a Great Day!”
+It was said that known public speaker Zig Ziglar would wake up every morning, slap the back of one hand, then the other, then say out loud, “It’s Going to Be a Great Day!”